Playlists

 Our collection of 15,000 CDs is pretty extensive; however, from time to time we receive a request for a CD we simply don’t have.
 If you request something that we don’t yet have in our library, we will substitute a similar piece, and add your selection to our shopping list.

 Want to know when your selection will be played?
-Playlists are posted in advance, so you will be able to see the Request playlists below the daily playlist (almost always, no later than the day before).
+Playlists are posted in advance, almost always, no later than the day before in the Request playlists.

 On Saturday evenings, from 6:00 p.m. until midnight, you are the music director.
 The Saturday Evening Request Program has long been a fixture of our programming.
 Hosts such as Frosty Clarke and Joe Purcell used to take your requests by phone and play them later that evening.
 Nowadays, most of you submit your requests via our app or our website.
 And the program is usually oversubscribed a day or two in advance.
 We hope that you will carry on the tradition and make it part of your weekend listening.

 As we mentioned above, our request programs fill up very quickly.
-We suggest that you use the form on the Request Music page to submit your request even a couple of days in advance.
 Typically when a request program is oversubscribed, we will play your request on the next request program.
 So, for example, if All-Request Friday is full, we will play your request on the Saturday Evening Request Program.

 Programming

 We think that one of the things which make our programming special is that we always have a live announcer bringing you Great Classical Music, around the clock.
 Call 919-556-5178 anytime to speak with our announcers.
-Or interact with them on Facebook, Twitter, and Instagram.
+Or interact with them on Facebook.

-We are proud of our offering of nine specialty programs, which feature everything from the Renaissance to opera to contemporary music.
-So, while you won’t usually hear an operatic aria here on a weekday morning, you can hear lots of arias on the Thursday Night Opera House every Thursday evening at 7:00 p.m., and for contemporary works, listen to Wavelengths on Sunday evenings at 9:00 p.m.
+We are proud of our offering of six specialty programs, which feature everything from the baroque to opera to sacred classical music.
+So, while you won’t usually hear an operatic aria here on a weekday morning, you can hear lots of arias on the Thursday Night Opera House every Thursday evening at 7:00 p.m., and for something more relaxing, listen to Peaceful Reflections on Sunday evenings at 9:00 p.m.

 Ways To Listen